1993 German Formula Three Championship

-The 1993 German Formula Three Championship (1993 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars that held across Europe.
+The 1993 German Formula Three Championship (1993 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars that held in Germany and in Belgium.
 The championship featured drivers competing in two-litre Formula Three racing cars majorly built by Dallara which conform to the technical regulations, or formula, for the championship.
 It commenced on 3 April at Zolder and ended at Hockenheim on 19 September after ten double-header rounds.

 Opel Team WTS driver Jos Verstappen became the first Dutch champion.
 He won eight races and collected another six podium finishes.
 Massimiliano Angelelli finished as runner-up with win at Diepholz Airfield Circuit, losing 41 points to Verstappen.
 Sascha Maassen won at Hockenheimring, Nürburgring and Alemannenring.
 Michael Krumm and Roberto Colciago completed the top-five in the drivers' championship.
 Markus Liesner and Jörg Müller were the other race winners.
 Patrick Bernhardt clinched the B-Cup championship title.